vitaly-t/pg-promise/README.md

     });
 ```

-The purpose of tasks is simply to provide a shared connection context within the callback function to execute and return
+The purpose of tasks is to provide a shared connection context for its callback function, and to be released when finished.
-a promise chain, and then automatically release the connection.

 ## Transactions

-A transaction is a special type of task that automatically executes `BEGIN` + `COMMIT`/`ROLLBACK`:
+A transaction (method [tx]) is a special type of [task] that automatically executes `BEGIN` + `COMMIT`/`ROLLBACK`:

-1. Acquires a new connection;
-2. Executes `BEGIN` command;
-3. Invokes your callback function (or generator) with the connection object;
-4. Executes `COMMIT`, if the callback resolves, or `ROLLBACK`, if the callback rejects or throws an error;
-5. Releases the connection (detached chains only);
-6. Resolves with the callback result, if successful; rejects with the reason when fails.

 ```js
 db.tx(t => {